Brothers (2009 film): Plot

 USMC officer Sam Cahill is about to be sent to war in Afghanistan in 2007.
-He is married to his high school girlfriend Grace, with whom he has two young daughters, Isabelle and Maggie.
-Sam's younger brother, Tommy, is released from prison on parole after being arrested for armed robbery, just a few days before Sam's departure.
+He is married to his high school sweetheart, Grace, with whom he has two young daughters, Isabelle and Maggie.
+Sam's younger brother, Tommy, is released from prison on parole after being arrested for armed robbery.
 At a family dinner with Hank and Elsie, the Cahills' parents, Hank insults Tommy for not understanding his brother's duty and for his criminal past.

-During Sam's tour, his helicopter is shot down, and he and Private Joe Willis are the sole survivors.
+During Sam's tour, his helicopter is shot down.
+He and Private Joe Willis are the sole survivors.
 They are taken prisoner by the Taliban, but are declared killed in action by the US government.
 Upon hearing the news of his brother's presumed death, Tommy berates Grace for letting Sam go to Afghanistan.
 At Sam's memorial service, Hank attempts to drive Elsie and the girls home while drunk, but Tommy intercepts him.
 Hank once again berates Tommy, and Tommy accuses Hank of influencing Sam to join the Marines because of his own Vietnam War service.

-Tommy helps in completing a kitchen remodel for Grace.
-He attempts to mend his relationship with Hank, and he bonds with Grace, aided by his growing paternal connection with Isabelle and Maggie.
+Tommy attempts to mend his relationship with Hank.
+He bonds with Grace, aided by his growing paternal connection with Isabelle and Maggie.
 Tommy also apologizes to the bank teller who he held at gunpoint during the robbery.
 Grace and Tommy unwittingly kiss, but do not take their attraction any further.
-However, Tommy continues to remain close with the family and his nieces grow attached to him.
 Meanwhile, Sam and Joe are tortured by their captors and Sam is eventually forced to brutally beat Joe to death with a metal pipe.

-Several months later, Sam is rescued and returns home, where he struggles to readjust, showing signs of severe post-traumatic stress disorder; his daughters grow fearful and resentful toward him.
+Several months later, Sam is rescued and returns home.
+He struggles to readjust, showing signs of severe post-traumatic stress disorder; his daughters grow fearful and resentful toward him.
 Sam also lies to Joe's widow about her husband's death.
-His paranoia also causes him to believe Grace and Tommy fell in love while he went away.
+His paranoia causes him to believe Grace and Tommy fell in love while he went away.
 When Grace questions Sam about what happened in Afghanistan, Sam does not answer and demands to know what happened between her and Tommy.
 Grace tells Sam that she and Tommy shared only one kiss while he was gone, but Sam has trouble believing that is all that happened.